jazminchannel/AWS-Managed-Microsoft-AD/README.md

 <!-- AWS Managed Microsoft Active Directory -->
 ## AWS Managed Microsoft Active Directory
 In this project, I created a AWS Managed Microsoft Active Directory and also created a user in this AD.
-I was able to create a Windows 10 Workspace for the user using Amazon Workspaces  so that the user is able to log into the AWS portal in the same account using their Microsoft AD credentials.
+I was able to create a Windows 10 Workspace for the user using Amazon Workspaces.
+I gave the user permissions so that they are able to log into the AWS portal in the same account using their Microsoft AD credentials.
 I also created a Single Sign On URL for the user to be able to access a different AWS account.

 ## Architecture

+## Prerequisites

+You will need to have an AWS organization with at least two accounts.

 ## Set Up